beenotung/html-parser.ts/README.md

 ## Why @beenotung/html-parser
 I tried to find a html parser for node.js.

-I found many complicated libraries that don't work for me.
+I found many complicated libraries that were matching my need.

-And I found some simple libraries that is too low level, requiring user to handle open and close of element.
+And I found some simple libraries that were too low level, requiring user to handle open and close of element.
 (That looks like tokenizer (higher level though) than a parser.)

 ## Typescript Signature (Named Exported Library)